open-telemetry/opentelemetry-specification/specification/metrics/api.md

       [explicit bucket Histogram metric data point](./data-model.md#histogram).
   * All instruments:
     * `Attributes` (a list of [attribute keys](../common/README.md#attribute)):
-      The recommended set of attribute keys to keep when recording a metric measurement.
-Attribute values whose corresponding keys do not appear in this list will be discarded.
+      The recommended set of attribute keys to be used for the resulting metrics.

 #### Synchronous and Asynchronous instruments